Titanium Cookware – Choosing the Right Titanium Pots and Pans for Your Kitchen

 Titanium cookware is non-stick cookware, and is a better choice over Teflon coated cookware.
 Although titanium has some properties of aluminum, it is tougher, rust-proof and does not form toxic salts by reacting with food, something that is common in aluminum cookware.

-Titanium cookware also has the following benefits:
+Titanium cookware also has the following benefits

 • While most lightweight cookware breaks and changes shape, titanium exhibits the contrary.
 Inspite of its light weight, it is strong.
 Aluminum is light and steel is tough, but titanium is both, light and tough, making it ideal for cooking, especially for those who have trouble using heavy utensils.